/* Template Name: Content Blocks */ ?>

 To do this, we have a world-class team of experts in various regulatory and policy fields, including online healthcare.
 We act as an outsourced compliance and investigative department that puts user safety first.

 LegitScript was founded in May 2007, and it’s been a great ride ever since.
-From our coffeeshop days, where we had little more than an idea, to the present day, where a team of over 60 in Portland (Oregon) and Dublin (Ireland) works hard to make cybercriminals’ lives difficult, we’ve tried to stay true to our core belief: that we can do something to make the Internet a safer, more transparent, and more independent place than we found it.Learn More ›
+From our coffeeshop days, where we had little more than an idea, to the present day, where a team of over 60 in Portland (Oregon) work hard to make cybercriminals’ lives difficult, we’ve tried to stay true to our core belief: that we can do something to make the Internet a safer, more transparent, and more independent place than we found it.Learn More ›

 We knew we were winning when illicit Internet pharmacies and their allies banded together to try and destroy us.